 Under current UK legislation profits made from betting by individual UK taxpayers are not subject to tax.
 However, losses arising from betting cannot be offset against capital gains made elsewhere.
 Profits resulting from CFD trades are subject to tax, though CFD losses can be offset.

 The tax treatment of spread betting has made it very popular among retail traders.
 Unlike fixed-odds betting, however, your potential losses are not limited to your initial stake when you spread bet.

-Saxo Markets is the best broker for trading FTSE 100 ETFs as they offer DMA CFDs for on-exchange short-term trading as well as investment accounts for long-term investing.
+We currently rank Saxo Markets as the best broker for trading FTSE 100 ETFs as they offer DMA CFDs for on-exchange short-term trading as well as investment accounts for long-term investing.

 ETFs or Exchange Traded Funds are simply open-ended funds that aim to replicate the performance of a given index, sector or investment style.

 For the most part, ETFs offer what is known as passive investing that is they aim to track a particular benchmark rather than outperform it.
 ETFs are tradeable in the same way that individual shares are.

 As such ETFs offer a low-cost way for investors to replicate index or sector performance, and they allow traders to quickly gain exposure to groups of stocks or market themes.